 The easiest way to improve performance when using Aras Innovator is to enable IIS compression on the web server.
-Aras provides a utility that will enable the compression of dynamic content requested from the server (.asp and .aspx pages), but does not compress dll's, exe's, or static content.
-The difference will be most notable to users connecting through slower connections to Aras Innovator, but all users will benefit from this adjustment to the server.
+Aras provides a utility that enables the compression of dynamic content requested from the server (.asp and .aspx pages), but does not compress dll's, exe's, or static content.
+The difference is most notable to users connecting through slower connections to Aras Innovator, but all users benefit from this adjustment to the server.